 LA is famous for its semi-secret network of public staircases, reminiscent of a time when residents actually walked (!) up and down hills to get to school, the supermarket and transit lines.
 More than 275 individual staircases—some neglected, some leading to hidden parks or bungalows, all a good workout—lace the Los Angeles area, from Pasadena to the Palisades.
-Pick up a copy of Charles Fleming's Secret Stairs to find a route near you.
+Pick up a copy of Charles Fleming's Secret Stairs—one of our favorite books about LA—to find a route near you.

 Watch the kitchen heat up from the best seat in the house at chef Scott Conant's Scarpetta.
-Admire chef de cuisine Freddy Vargas as he prepares exquisite food in the middle of the bustling kitchen at a counter that seats 12-24.
-Reservations Sun-Thurs require a $1,000 food and beverage minimum—a deal compared to the hefty $1,500 minimum for Fridays and Saturdays.
+Admire chef de cuisine Freddy Vargas as he prepares exquisite food in the middle of the bustling kitchen at a counter that seats six.
+Remember to reserve your seats ahead of time.

 Join the weekend biker crew at Neptune's Net, where the outdoor patio affords views of surfers, kite boarders and fellow diners, many of whom will be large, hairy and leather-clad.
 Dine with locals at Malibu Seafood, where the long line is worth the wait for fresh fish and seafood (grilled or battered and fried) and outdoor picnic tables.
 Or drop in at the Reel Inn, an oceanside fixture for fresh grilled fish served with fries and slaw.
 Grab a beer and head to the outdoor patio at sunset, then go back in to savor the nautical kitsch.